-There are various tests available for the diagnosis of thyroid disease including thyroid-stimulating hormone (TSH); Free T4 (Free thyroxine ); Free T3 (Free tri-iodothyronine); thyroid peroxidase antibody (TPO) and thyroglobulin antibody (TgAb).
-If you have problems getting test done by your clinician, private testing is an option.
+There are various tests available for the diagnosis of thyroid disease including thyroid stimulating hormone (TSH); Free T4 (Free thyroxine); Free T3 (Free tri-iodothyronine); thyroid peroxidase antibody (TPO) and thyroglobulin antibody (TgAb).

 Once a patient starts on treatment, NICE guidance states that clinicians should aim to maintain TSH levels within the reference range and that the TSH should be measured every three months until the level has stabilised.
 After that, testing should be undertaken annually although many patients do not feel that this is often enough.